MrXandbadas/MrX_OAI_Assistant_Manager/readme.md

 # OpenAI CMD Terminal Assistant Chat Manager

 # update 13th nov 2023 - Function Calling has been added!
+Assistants CAN write and call custom functions

 ## Overview
 This repository contains two Python scripts for interacting with OpenAI's API: